Ashley Madison data breach: Impact and ethics

-None of the accounts on the website need email verification for the profile to be created, meaning that people often create profiles with fake email addresses.
+None of the accounts on the website need email verification to create a profile, meaning that people often create profiles with fake email addresses.
 Ashley Madison's company required the owner of the email account to pay money to delete the profile, preventing people who had accounts set up without their consent (as a prank or mistyped email) from deleting them without paying.
 Hackers allege that Avid Life Media received $1.7 million a year from people paying to shut down user profiles created on the site.
 The company falsely asserted that paying them would "fully delete" the profiles, which the hack proved was untrue.

-Josh Duggar was one notable user of Ashley Madison whose data was breached.
+Josh Duggar, a 27-year-old man who had become famous as a teenage member of a conservative Christian family featured on a reality television series named 19 Kids and Counting, was one notable user of Ashley Madison whose data was breached.
+The released data included records of nearly $1,000 of transactions on a credit card account in his name.
+The news of the data release compounded his problems with revelations earlier that year about police reports of his sexual misconduct; on 20 August, he admitted he had been unfaithful to his wife.
+The data breach had quickly followed the release of a past police report alleging that he had fondled five underaged girls, including a few of his own sisters.
+On 25 August, he checked himself into a rehabilitation center.

-Following the hack, communities of internet vigilantes began combing through to find famous individuals, whom they planned to publicly humiliate.
-France24 reported that 1,200 Saudi Arabian '.sa' email addresses were in the leaked database, which were further extortionable due to the fact that adultery is punishable via death in Saudi Arabia.
+Following the hack, communities of internet vigilantes began combing through to find famous individuals whom they planned to publicly humiliate.
+France24 reported that 1,200 Saudi Arabian '.sa' email addresses were in the leaked database, which were further extortionable since adultery is punishable via death in Saudi Arabia.
 Several thousand U.S. .mil and .gov email addresses were registered on the site.
 In the days following the breach, extortionists began targeting people whose details were included in the leak, attempting to scam over US$200 worth of Bitcoins from them.
 One company started offering a "search engine" where people could type email addresses of colleagues or their spouse into the website, and if the email address was on the database leak, then the company would send them letters threatening that their details were to be exposed unless they paid money to the company.